termsurf/talk/readme.md

 Our goal with Talk is to make an easy to write and easy to understand 3rd encoding which requires less expert knowledge.
-And a readable romanization form ("simplified" form) which an average English speaker can get close to intuiting without special knowledge.
+And a readable romanization form ("simplified" form) which an average English reader/speaker can get close to intuiting without more than a small handful of key notes, not requiring tons of special knowledge.

 See the following guides for more information on the mappings.